GrenderG/grenderg.github.io/_posts/2015-05-15-jekyll_github.md

 Because Jekyll uses static files, if you want to rent a hosting you won't need server-side software support.

 ##Github comes to save us
-I love Github, but if you are not fall in love with it, you'll be now:
+I love Github, but if you are not in love with it, you'll be now:
 Github offers us unlimited free hosting (it works like a normal repo).
 You can also get a domain and use it with your Github hosting.
 Great, uh?